BurninWeeknd/simple-lora-trainer/README.md

 -----------------------------
 Usage
 1) Create a project (folder defaults to home/yourusername/lora_project
 - !!
-Place your image folders inside the project’s dataset/ directory
-- !!
-Do not place images directly in dataset/ — use a subfolder per project
+Do not place images directly in dataset/ — use a subfolder within the dataset folder - within the UI leave path as default
 2) Configure settings
 3) Click Train
 ----------------------------